project-talan/tln-pm/README.md

 # tpm - Project Management as Code
 **tpm** tackles several challenges faced in modern software development:
   * Development and project management tools are often housed in separate systems like GitHub and Jira.
-This separation can result in **wasted** development resources due to the need for **continuous synchronization**. **tpm** expands **GiOps** to include project management, offering a **single source of truth** for all software development lifecycle activities.
+This separation can result in **wasted** development resources due to the need for **continuous synchronization**. **tpm** expands **GitOps** to include project management, offering a **single source of truth** for all software development lifecycle activities.
   * Keeping project status **up-to-date** can be challenging and often requires **setting up and maintaining** a BI subsystem within the project management system. **tpm** **automatically** generates all reports and statistics **directly** from the repository, up to the **latest commit**
   * Managing **multiple** software projects, especially when resources are shared, is inherently challenging and often causes numerous issues with **timelines and estimates**. **tpm** offers a comprehensive overview, or "**eagle's view**", of any number of projects.